tchiahsu/interactive-adventure-game/README.md

 - **MVC Architecture**: The project follows a Model-View-Controller architecture, providing a modular and organized structure to separate game logic, user interface, and input handling.
 - **Object-Oriented Design**: The project utilizes an object-oriented approach to ensure code modularity, encapsulation, and reusability.
+- **Commands**: Commands follow the Command pattern where each user request is its own stand-alone object.
 - **Player Movement**: Players can move in four cardinal directions (North, South, East, West).
 - **Room**: Interconnected locations with path for player movement.
 - **Inventory**: Players can collect items, which are limited by weight.